Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce {\tt DCML}, addressing the intricate challenges in FL over realistic wireless networks, recognizing six key research pillars, including non-i.i.d. user datasets, computational heterogeneity, hierarchical architectures, efficient resource allocation, user selection strategies, and collaborative D2D user engagement. {\tt DCML} introduces \textit{multi-granular system dynamics} (MSDs), capturing dynamic channel capacity and evolving users datasets through $\mathscr{D}$-Events and dynamic model drift.
-Leveraging the O-RAN architecture, {\tt DCML} introduces dynamic ML and wireless control decisions.
-These decisions were optimized via introducing \textit{dedicated FL MAC schedulers} over O-RAN and efficient implementation of DCC mode.
-This was carried out through formulating a highly non-convex optimization problem and proposing a generalizable solution methodology.
+We introduced {\tt DCLM}, incorporating dynamic channels and time-varying FLUs' datasets into FL. {\tt DCLM} introduces dynamic ML and wireless control decisions, which are optimized via introducing \textit{dedicated FL MAC schedulers} over O-RAN and efficient implementation of DCC mode.
+This was carried out through formulating a non-convex optimization problem and proposing a generalizable solution methodology.
 Our theoretical analysis and analytical optimization solver form the baseline for studying dynamic resource allocation and MAC scheduler for FL over O-RAN.
-With ML/AI techniques integrated into O-RAN intelligent controllers (i.e., RICs), we expect them to be compared to our analytical approach.
-Furthermore, a comprehensive set of future works were presented in the paper and its appendices.
+Specifically, with AI/ML techniques integrated into O-RAN intelligent controllers (i.e., RICs), we expect them to be compared to our analytical approach.
+Furthermore, a comprehensive set of future works were presented in the paper and Appendix~\ref{app:future_research}.

-\begin{IEEEbiographynophoto}{Payam Abdisarabshali}[S] received the M.Sc. degree in computer engineering from Razi University with top-rank recognition.
-He is currently a PhD student at EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Kwang Taik Kim}[SM] received his Ph.D. degree in electrical and computer engineering from Cornell University.
-He is currently a Research Assistant Professor with the Elmore Family School of ECE at Purdue University, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Michael Langberg}[F] received Ph.D. degrees in CS from the Weizmann Institute of Science.
-He is currently a Professor with the EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Weifeng Su}[F] received Ph.D. degree in electrical engineering from the University of Delaware, Newark, USA.
-He is currently a Professor with the EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Seyyedali Hosseinalipour}[M] received the Ph.D. degrees in electrical engineering from NC State University, USA.
-He is currently an Assistant Professor with the EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Payam Abdisarabshali}[S] is currently a PhD student at EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Kwang Taik Kim}[SM] is currently a Research Assistant Professor with the Elmore Family School of ECE at Purdue University, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Michael Langberg}[F] is currently a Professor with the EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Weifeng Su}[F] is currently a Professor with the EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Seyyedali Hosseinalipour}[SM] is currently an Assistant Professor with the EE Department at the University at Buffalo--SUNY, USA. \end{IEEEbiographynophoto}

 \begingroup

 \appendices